durvs/durvs.github.io/cv-en.md

 ## Work Experience
+*   Software Engineer **[Itau](http://www.itau.com.br/)**, São Paulo, SP - `Fev 2021 (Current)`
+   * Main role: Java developer
+   * Cloud application development (Private Cloud / AWS)
+   * Production of technical drawing according to the standards and references of the architecture;
+   * Bring sustainable solutions based on knowledge of the structure of systems and solutions;

 *   Solutions Architect **[Infracommerce](http://www.infracommerce.com.br/)**, São Paulo, SP - `Aug 2019 (Current)`
     * Responsible for new infrastructure solutions
     * Responsible for the solution and direction of development projects